Sariellee/bd-assignment-1/README.md

 ### Design decisions
 - We decided not to implement the Vocabulary as it would add additional complexity to the simple search engine, requiring us to map words to ids and backwards.
 - We decided to use the relevance score based on dot product because this is simpler and easier to understand ☺
+- To speed up computations we have designed Indexer component so it opens text corpus only once.

 ### Description of the results